ibm-cloud-docs/ContinuousDelivery/troubleshoot_toolchains.md

 # Troubleshooting for toolchains
 {: #troubleshoot-toolchains}

-General problems with using toolchains might include tool integration configuration, toolchain template, or Cloud Foundry issues.
+General problems with using toolchains might include tool integration configuration or toolchain template issues.
 In many cases, you can recover from these problems by following a few easy steps.
 {: shortdesc}